 Fluorescence is a property of some atoms and molecules to emit light at longer wavelengths after absorbing light of a particular and shorter wavelength (Herman 1998).
 Each fluorescent atom or molecule can absorb only certain wavelengths of light.
 Upon absorbing a photon of energy,the electron of a fluorescent molecule is excited from the ground state to a higher electronic energy and vibrational state.
 The energized electron then returns to the ground energy state with a loss of vibrational energy to the environment.
 During the return of the molecule to the ground state, a photon of longer wavelength is emitted.
 This is referred to as fluorescence (Ploem and Tanke 1987; Herman 1998).
 The emitted light is always of a longer wavelength and of a lower intensity than that of the absorbed light because of the energy loss.
 The excitation (or absorption) spectrum can be obtained by scanning the absorption wavelengths at a fixed emission wavelength.
 Similarly, the emission spectrum can be obtained when the excitation wavelength is constant and emission wavelengths are measured.
-Some molecules are autofluorescence represents the emission produced after a molecule is combined with a primary fluorescence molecule called a stain or fluorochrome (Altem_ller and van Vliet-Lanoe 1990).
+Some molecules are autofluorescent and emit fluorescence when excited.
+This phenomenon is called primary fluorescence.
+Secondary fluorescence represents the emission produced after a molecule is combined with a primary fluorescent molecule called a stain or fluorochrome (Altem_ller and van Vliet-Lanoe 1990).